What is Total Defence?

 This instinct is based upon a strong shared identity as Singaporeans, pride in our nation, and an understanding of what we must do to ensure our continued security, survival, and success.

 How do you put Psychological Defence into action?

 Putting it all together

-Total Defence has seen us through the fall-out from the 9/11 attacks, SARS, the economic crises of 1997 and 2008, and the haze in recent years.
-It has become a fundamental aspect of what makes us Singaporean and is shown in the things that we do on a daily basis – whether it is by fulfilling National Service duties, volunteering in Civil Defence activities, building community vigilance and resilience through SGSecure, working hard and contributing to a strong economy, strengthening community ties with one another regardless of race and religion, or staying committed to defending our home.
+Total Defence has seen us through SARS, the fall-out from the 9/11 attacks and the economic crises of 1997 and 2008, and the haze in recent years.
+It has become a fundamental aspect of what makes us Singaporean and is shown in the things that we do on a daily basis – whether it is by fulfilling National Service duties, volunteering in Civil Defence activities, working hard and contributing to a strong economy, strengthening community ties with one another regardless of race and religion, or staying committed to defending the country.